Blind / Visually Impaired

 Voice: 1-800-669-7079 or 202-371-8880

 National.
 52 affiliates.
 Founded 1940.
 Serves as both an advocacy and a public information vehicle.
-Contacts newly blind persons to help with adjustment.
-Provides information on services and applicable laws.
+Provides support and information on services and applicable laws.
 Student scholarships.
 Assists blind persons who are victims of discrimination.
 Literature, monthly meetings and magazine.
 Assistance in starting new groups.

 National Federation of Blind